bwasd/blog/content/telepathy.md

 Nobody -- not even the devil -- can read a man's mind.
-A while ago my sister told me about a man named Viktor Frankl who was interned in a concentration camp during the holocaust who found solace in the fact that no matter what they did to him physically at least his mind was free.
+A while ago my sister told me about a man named Viktor Frankl who was interned in a concentration camp during the Holocaust who found solace in the fact that no matter what they did to him physically at least his mind was free.
 They could torment him physically but his mind would always be his own.[1][2]
 This was during the Second World War, and since then a lot has been invested into trying to understand and